-Jess' baby essentials, this time round
+Jess' additional newborn essentials, this time round

 After having a couple of kids you seem to have all the usual faff that the web tells you that you need in the beginnings of parenthood.
 So this blog will not be about the usual snot suckers and sterilisers, but more things I have found that really make a difference, things that if we were to go away for the weekend I would probably pack into my very chic (sarcasm), very over flowing roof rack as I would prefer to sniff sweaty man balls than go without.
 Most of these are geared around helping sleep because lets be honest, thats all we want!